iq-motion-control/iq-module-communication-doc/docs/manual/manual_ifci_control.rst

 Highlighted in orange are the bytes that are necessary in order to send valid IQUART messages, and are not specific to IFCI control.

 Highlighted in green are Control Values.
 A control value is an unsigned 16 bit value that defines a throttle, an X, a Y command, or a unitless servo command.
 X and Y commands are only applicable when using Vertiq's :ref:`pulsing firmware <pulsing_module_start_guide>`.
-Unitless servo commands ar available when using servo firmware versioned 0.1.0 or later.
+Unitless servo commands are available when using servo firmware versioned 0.1.0 or later.
 More information about controlling with unitless servo commands can be found in our :ref:`position documentation <servo_hobby_control>`.

 Any type of command can occupy any control value, and the location it occupies in an IFCI packet is called its Control